philipbenton/coding-conventions/README.md

 Ensuring consistency between team members and the projects they work on is a key part of our process.
 At it's most basic, it enables team members to _pick up_ where another left off as well as making for maintainable, scalable code.

 The documents contained within this repository set out the conventions we use at [It's Good Practice](http://www.itsgoodpractice.com) to write, maintain, and deploy code.
+The ideas documented are a mixture of our own as well as ideas taken from others, see [Derived From](#derived-from) below.

 It's a living repository, updating and growing as we do.